From Personas to Talks: Revisiting the Impact of Personas on LLM-Synthesized Emotional Support Conversations: Related Works

 \subsection{Emotional Support Dialogues}

 Early efforts on emotional support dialogues focused on collecting emotional question-answer data from online platforms \citep{medeiros2018using, sharma2020computational, turcan-mckeown-2019-dreaddit, garg-etal-2022-cams}.
 These datasets laid the groundwork for understanding user emotions, but were limited to single-turn interactions.
 Empathetic Dialogue dataset \citep{empatheticdialogue} addressed this by introducing multi-turn dialogues, crowd-sourced to simulate diverse empathetic interactions.
 ESConv \citep{esconv} further advanced the field by introducing emotional support strategies collected from psychological theories, enabling chatbots to use these strategies for more empathetic and contextually appropriate responses.
-Subsequent studies proposed using hierarchical graph networks to capture global emotions causes and user intentions \citep{peng2022control}, combining multiple emotional support strategies to enhance empathy \citep{tu-etal-2022-misc}, and implementing emotional support strategies and scenarios using LLMs to create the ExTES dataset \citep{zheng2024self}.
+Subsequent studies proposed using graph networks to capture global emotions causes and user intentions \citep{peng2022control,acl23-esc}, combining multiple emotional support strategies to enhance empathy \citep{tu-etal-2022-misc}, developing proactive dialogue systems to lead the conversation towards positive emotions \cite{sigirap-tutorial,iclr24-ppdpp,tois-survey}, and implementing emotional support strategies and scenarios using LLMs to create the ExTES dataset \citep{zheng2024self}.